Sabina Higgins: Personal life

 She met Michael D. Higgins in 1969 at a party in the family home of journalist Mary Kenny.
-He proposed over Christmas 1973 and they were married the year after.
-They have four children: Alice Mary, twins John and Michael Jr., and Daniel.
+He proposed over Christmas 1973 and they married on 8 July 1974 at Haddington Road Church in Dublin.
+They celebrated 50 years of marriage in 2024.
+They have four children: Alice-Mary, twins John and Michael Jr., and Daniel.
+In November 2023, Higgins was diagnosed with breast cancer and began treatment straight away.